 Graduate of Australian Writers’ Centre, Freelance Writer, Copywriter and Blogger

-Jennifer has since been published in a range of publications including Queensland Homes, Qweekend, The Collective magazine, plus websites such as Unsealed 4X4, with more travel stories coming soon to the online space.
+Jennifer has since been published in a range of publications including Good Weekend, Queensland Homes, Qweekend, The Collective magazine, plus websites such as Unsealed 4X4, with more travel stories coming soon to the online space.
 And she credits the practical nature of AWC’s courses with helping her get to this point.
 “The courses that I’ve done have had a huge impact because it’s actually made me go forward and approach publications that I probably wouldn’t have been confident to approach before.”

 But Jennifer also wanted to keep improving, which is why she enrolled in AWC’s Freelance Writing Masterclass Program – a membership-based online mentorship, built to improve the skills of freelance writers in real time.
 From weekly refresher lessons to pitch assistance, live video sessions (with program creator and AWC founder Valerie Khoo) and an active online community, this program has helped hundreds of new freelance writers hone their craft.